Whaling Trail Mapping

 - Ice trail thickness data for 2008-2012 available from NSF Arctic Data Center

-This work is a partnership with University of Alaska Fairbanks and the National Snow and Ice Data Center, field support from Ukpeagvik Inupiat Corporation
+This work is a partnership with University of Alaska Fairbanks and the National Snow and Ice Data Center, with field support by Ukpeagvik Inupiat Corporation (UIC) and North Slope Borough.
+Current funding is provided by the Alaska Ocean Observing System.